 How to Show or Hide Drive Letters in Windows 11 File Explorer

-You can show or hide drive letters in Windows 11 File Explorer to customize how your storage devices appear.
+Showing or hiding drive letters in Windows 11 File Explorer controls how your storage devices appear.

-Drive letters, such as C: or D:, are the labels Windows assigns to your storage partitions and connected drives, making them easily identifiable within File Explorer.
+Drive letters, such as C: or D:, are the simple labels Windows uses to identify your hard drive partitions and other storage like USB drives.

 To show or hide drive letters in Windows 11 File Explorer, open Folder Options, click the View tab, and check or uncheck “Show drive letters.”
 Click OK to apply.